openstack/openstack-manuals/doc/doc-contrib-guide/source/doc-tools/template-generator.rst

 How would I change a page?
 --------------------------

-1. Look for the TEMPLATE_FILE value in the page source to find which file produces the page
+1. Look for the ``TEMPLATE_FILE`` value in the page source to find which file produces the page.

    The source for https://docs.openstack.org/pike/ shows: